VCCE/VCC/docs/UserGuide.md

  To write &H55 to the above address: (overwrites any existing data at that address) POKE &HFF43,&H55

+ The contents of the RAMDisk will be lost if VCC is restarted or reset.

- A NitrOS9 driver for this cart would be a very simple project.
+ A NitrOS9 driver for this cart would be a simple project.

 ## GMC.dll